vinash85/INCISOR/README.md

 HyperGeometricTest.pair.cpp: C-code that is sourced by (using Rcpp) both the above versions of INCISOR.

-### README ###

-INCISOR need following R library installed: data.table
+## INCISOR need following R library installed:
+1. data.table
-Rcpp
+2. Rcpp
-RcppArmadillo
+3. RcppArmadillo
-Parallel
+4. Parallel
-survival
+5. survival
-lsr
+6. lsr
-doMC
+7. doMC
-foreach
+8. foreach

+# Extra settings
-#### In some environment to run the c-code following commands are required to set the variables
+In some environment to run the c-code following commands are required to set the variables Sys.setenv("PKG_CXXFLAGS"="-fopenmp") Sys.setenv("PKG_LIBS"="-fopenmp") library(RcppArmadillo)
-Sys.setenv("PKG_CXXFLAGS"="-fopenmp")
-Sys.setenv("PKG_LIBS"="-fopenmp")
-library(RcppArmadillo)